mse150s20/p2-kinetics/README.md

 k1 and k2 are our reaction constants - what do they mean?

+# Conclusion
+This is where we talk about what this data means for us.
+What are the next steps we need to take?
+Should we continue social distancing?
+Comment on how well the state is handling it.
+Etc...

 # References
 1. Idaho Division of Public Health - https://public.tableau.com/profile/idaho.division.of.public.health#